 You’ll notice that none of the fees can be added to the loan which is much different than refinances.
 And with purchases, you have to pay a transfer tax per California regulations.

-Here is a simple definition breakdown of each closing cost listed and what it means.
+Here is a simple definition breakdown of each mortgage closing cost listed above and what it means.

 When you apply for a mortgage the Loan Officer obtains a credit report from a credit provider.
 The credit report includes your credit scores and your credit history.
 The credit provider charges a fee for this service and that cost is passed along to the consumer.